tobiasgerstenberg/expectation_responsibility/README.md

 # Lucky or clever?

 This repository contains materials of the paper "Lucky or clever?
-From changed expectations to attributions of responsibility".
+From expectations to attributions of responsibility".

 ## Links to Experiments